They’re probably not as famous as Glastonbury or Roskilde, but Europe’s many showcase festivals keep the music business alive.

 A backstage pass to the music business

 For some, a gig at a showcase festival will be a ticket to success.
-That’s because a showcase festival audience is a mixture of regular punters and music business professionals who are there to find talent and make deals.
+That’s because a showcase festival audience is a mixture of regular punters and music business professionals who are there to find talents and make deals.

 Showcases aren't the place for a debut gig.
 To get booked at a showcase festival, you'll already need to have some traction.
-Bands will need to show they're serious about pursuing a career in the music business.
+Bands will need to show that they're serious about pursuing a career in the music business.

-It’s best to treat a visit to a showcase festival in the same way that a conventional sales or marketing team prepares to visit a trade conference.
+It’s best to treat a visit to a showcase festival in the same way a conventional sales or marketing team prepares to visit a trade conference.
 Do your research - find out who will be there, figure out who to meet, and even try to book in an appointment in advance.
 Be prepared - have business cards, press kits, download codes and swag ready to hand out.
 And follow up - if you’ve made a contact, keep them close.

 If a label, booker or promoter is interested in your band, they'll have likely already listened to your music online.
 The showcase gig is more likely to be seen as a confirmation of your skills, and a test of the audience reaction to your live presence.
 It might not be the biggest audience of your career, but it could be the most important one.